adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/debugging.md

 Each token will also have a number of claims.
 The most common claim is the _Subject_ of the token.
 This is generally a security ID, but could be any unique user ID.

+!!! info
-> Azure App Service sets the subject to a stable SID.
+    Azure App Service sets the subject to a stable SID.
 The stable SID is unique to the identity provider that is used for the authentication and guaranteed not to change, even if the user changes their email address or username on the underlying identity provider.

 Technically, the JWT can include any data and there are some identity providers that place just about everything about the user in the JWT.
 App Service keeps the amount of data small because the client will be sending the JWT